About

 Unique Student Identifier

-All commencing tertiary students are required to apply for or hold a Unique Student Identifier (USI) before census date.
+All commencing tertiary students are required to apply for or hold a Unique Student Identifier (USI).
 To create your USI or read more about it, visit USI.

 Review and Appeals